smartbre/DSPT-Week1-PythonPractice/README.md

 ## Instructions

-In order to do this review notebook, you will need to follow the below steps:
+In order to do this review notebook locally, you will need to follow the below steps:

 1. Fork this repo.
 2. Clone your fork.